top of page

 Concerning the Abyss of darkness - a psychological view

-In the old school Jogic approach to enlightenment, it is believed that achieving singularity with the "carnal," or the innermost essence of being, involves establishing oneself in a state of deep Samadhi or meditation, with the sole attachment being to the carnal in the abyss.
+In the old school Jogic approach to enlightenment, it is believed that achieving singularity with the "center," or the innermost essence of being, involves establishing oneself in a state of deep Samadhi or meditation, with the sole attachment being to the core self in the abyss.
 Furthermore, it is believed that one must remain in this state until the ego completely detaches itself from the body.
 According to this perspective, total liberation from the ego and attachments is only concretely achieved after physical death.
 It is important to note that this is just one perspective on enlightenment and liberation, and many other teachings and traditions offer different approaches and understandings of these concepts.

 According to the described viewpoint, the physical body is heavily influenced by the "Id," or the part of the psyche that is driven by primal urges and addictions.
-The external world's pull can also be strong, and it is believed that even a minor attachment of the ego to these external influences can pull the individual's soul or astral body back from a state of Samadhi or immersion in the abyss.
-It is believed that the difficulties of existence fade away after physical death, leaving only the sensation of the etheric body and a desire to experience it again.
-This perspective has two extremes: total renunciation of all addictions and sensual pleasure or complete immersion in these experiences to the point of saturation.
+The pull of the external world can also be strong, and even a minor egoic attachment to these influences can draw the individual's soul or astral body back from a state of Samadhi or immersion in the abyss.
+It is believed that the difficulties of existence fade away after physical death, leaving only the sensation of the etheric body and a desire to experience the physical senses and sensations again.
+This perspective has two extremes: total renunciation of all addictions and sensual pleasure, or complete immersion in these experiences to the point of saturation.
 However, in both cases, it is suggested that the Id will remain present as part of the ego even after death.
 Only powerful beings such as Lucifer, Abandon, Shiva, and Anubis, it is believed, can facilitate true liberation and guide individuals through becoming a "dweller in darkness," both during life and after death.
 It is important to note that this is only one viewpoint on these concepts, and it may not be shared by all people or traditions.

 Comments